 What is a Registered Agent?

-The state where your business is registered wants to understand it has a contact individual for your business in the state during business hours.
-If you don’t have a physical location in that state, the necessity is particularly immediate that you have a registered agent to accept documents on your behalf.
-A registered agent is a liable third-party that is located in the same state in which a business entity was established and who is assigned to take service of process notices, communication from the Secretary of State, and other official government notifications, usually tax forms and advice of trials, on behalf of the corporation or LLC.
+The state where your business is registered requires to have a contact individual for your business during business hours.
+If you do not have a physical location in that state, the necessity is particularly immediate that you have a registered agent to accept documents on your behalf.
+A registered agent is a liable third-party that is located in the same state in which a business entity was established.
+Delawarefile is a commercial Registered Agent, and assigned to take service of process notices, communication from the Secretary of State, and other official government notifications (usually tax forms and advice of trials) on behalf of the corporation or LLC.
 We do have a fair price policy for all entrepreneurs.Our fee is $40 per year, and It’s free for the first year with company formation.